Kičevo: Monuments

 Monastery of St. Bogorodica Prečista (Monastery of Immaculate Mother of God) is a significant monastery near Kičevo.
 Dedicated to the Virgin Mary, Mother of God, the feast day of this monastery is "Mala Bogorodica", (Birthday of the Virgin Mary on the 21st of September).
 The monastery, dedicated to the Annunciation and lodgings for devout female monks, represents a medieval monastery that was known under the name Krninski monastery in the past.

 This monastery is actually an important site for the study of common cult of Christians and Muslims because it is visited by believers from both religions.
 The reason of this common cult is due to the miraculous powers of the water source inside the monastery.

 Another important monument is the monastery of St. George located in the vicinity of Kičevo.

-There are also many important mosques from the Ottoman Empire's times of rule and from the Islamic population.
+There are also many important mosques from the Ottoman Empire's times of rule and from the Muslim population.

 Sports

-Local football club FK Napredok has spent several seasons in the Macedonian First Football League and KF Vëllazërimi 77 plays in the Macedonian Third League.
+Local football club FK Napredok has spent several seasons in the Macedonian First Football League and defunct club KF Vëllazërimi 77 currently not playing in any of the four highest tiers of Macedonian football, Replaced by KF Vëllazërimi J 1977 currently plays in the Macedonian Third League.